maxbritto/directus_api_manager/README.md

 ### DirectusWebSocket

-`DirectusWebSocket` allow to consume data from Directus via a WebSocket.
-It will handle the authentication, the refresh token process and keep the connection alive.
-Each `DirectusWebSocket` can have more than one `DirectusWebSocketSubscription`.
+Web sockets allow your directus server to send you events as they occur and your app can react to those changes.
+This lib helps you set up `DirectusWebSocketSubscription` objects to register for those events.
+The lib will handle the authentication, the refresh token process and keep the connection alive automatically.
+You just have to start a subscription and stop a subscription when needed.

 ### DirectusWebSocketSubscription

 `DirectusWebSocketSubscription` represent a subscription to your Directus server.
 Here are the mandatory properties to use it :

--    `uid` must be specified.
+-    `uid` must be specified, the format can be any text that is unique between 2 subscriptions.
 When the server will send a message, this uid will be provided.
 This allow us to know from which subscription this message came from.
 -    `onCreate`, `onUpdate`, `onDelete` callbacks are trigger when a subscription receive a subscription message.
 They are all optional but the `DirectusWebSocketSubscription` must have at least one of them.

 ```dart